What to see at the WHVP. All tours and archive research start at the Rowe House.

 MCKEE BARN - The McKee Farm’s Barn was built in the 1930s on Cowan Road, east of Wayne Road in Nankin Mills and was donated by the family of Elmer McKee.
 It was moved to WHVP in June 2012.
 In addition to a horse-drawn winter sleigh, it will house the agricultural collection and various displays.

-NORRIS WELL - John Norris and his wife, Azubah Phelps, settled in Nankin Mills in 1826 on a farm they purchased in 1821.
+NORRIS WELL - John Norris and his wife, Azubah Phelps, settled in Nankin in 1826 on a farm they purchased in 1821.
 Their son, Philetus W. Norris grew up to be a politician, trapper, adventurer and the second superintendent of Yellowstone Park.
 Read more here.
 The well was built on their property some time after that.
 In early 1988, the well’s stone portion was brought intact to the WHVP.
 The upper wooden structure was built on sight and dedicated in October 1988.
 Repairs to the well and the replanting of the surrounding butterfly garden were completed on 16 June 2018.
 Local volunteer group, Friends of the Gardens maintains this picturesque addition to the Park.

 Perrinsville Schoolhouse is offsite and can be viewed by appointment only.